-The Outcomes of the French Revolution in France
+Understanding the Outcomes of the French Revolution in France

 1. Overthrowing the French Monarchy and the Dissolution of the Feudal System

-Some French Revolution figures considered the clergy a burden due to the privileges granted to them by the French monarchy.
-Borrowing ideals from the Age of Enlightenment, others believed that a state religion was unnecessary.
-In the later phases of the French Revolution, there were demonstrated efforts to sideline the church, thus leading to the abolishment of Catholicism in France.
+Some French Revolution figures considered the clergy a burden due to the privileges granted to them by the monarchy.
+Furthermore, based on the ideas from the Age of Enlightenment, others believed that a state religion was pointless.
+The later phases of the revolution involved efforts to sideline the church.
+This led to the abolishment of Catholicism in France.

 2. Emergence of Successive Ineffective Governing Bodies and Political Factions

-For example, albeit the success of the National Convention in introducing a republic in 1792, conflicting factions within the body existed.
-Such included the military minority Montagnards led by Maximilien Robespierre and the anti-Royalist radical group Jacobins clashed with the Girondins for political and ideological dominance.
-This clash resulted in an insurgency in 1793 that resulted in the purging and mass execution of the Girondins.
+Several factions with conflicting interests emerged.
+These included the La Montagne that was led by Maximilien Robespierre and the anti-royalist radical faction Jacobins that collided with the Girondins for political and ideological dominance.
+This conflict resulted in an uprising in 1793 that resulted in the purging and mass execution of the Girondins.

-Take note that he did not play a direct role during the formative years of the revolution nor did he initiate one of its many causes.
-However, during the span of the revolution, he became a reliable military leader that helped France defeat its external enemies while also helping the government control internal discords.
-Nonetheless, he was a hero to many.
+Take note that he never had a direct role during the formative years of the revolution nor did he initiate one of its many causes.
+However, during the entire span of the revolution, he became a reliable military leader that helped France defeat its external enemies, while also helping the government control internal discords.
+He was even regarded as a hero.

 4. Wars with Coalitions of European Nations and the Spread of French Dominance

-The governing bodies that emerged during the revolution had to defend the French Republic against the Holy Roman Empire and its allies, Great Britain, Spain, the Dutch Republic, Portugal, Sardinia, and Naples.
-Such series of wars were called the War of the First Coalition that spanned from 1792 to 1797.
+The governing bodies that emerged during the revolution specifically had to defend the French Republic against the Holy Roman Empire and its allies which included Great Britain, Spain, the Dutch Republic, Portugal, Sardinia, and Naples.
+This series of wars was called the War of the First Coalition.
+It specifically spanned from 1792 to 1797.